SinianLiu/CodePath-IOS-prework/README.md

   * Sending a picture that could be browsed for once

   - Improvement 1:
     Build a function that lets users to import customized gif/picture fils for stickers from local album
-  - Improvement 2:
-    Build a function that lets users to search for chatting history based on keywords and specific date

 2. Instagram:
   * Creating new account affiliated with a main account
   * Sending posts only shown to your friends in the 'Close Friends' list

   - Improvement: Automatically enter the user page after their Instagram Story finish rather than return back to the main page

 3. Spotify: